|CHAPTER TWO: SITUATIONAL ANALYSIS AND THEMATIC AREAS OF FOCUS

-Article 41 of the Constitution of Kenya guarantees every person the right to fair labour practices and confers specific rights on workers, employers, trade unions and employers’ organisations.
-Every worker is entitled to fair remuneration, reasonable working conditions, and the right to join and participate in the activities of a trade union and go on strike as a means of advocating for their labour-related rights.
+Article 41 of the Constitution of Kenya guarantees every person the right to fair labour practices, and confers specific rights on workers, employers and trade unions and employers’ organisations.
+Every worker is entitled to fair remuneration, reasonable working conditions, the right to join and participate in the activities of a trade union and go on strike as a means of advocating for their labour-related rights.
 Employers are entitled to form and join employers’ organisations and participate in such organisations’ programs.
 Trade unions and employers’ organisations are entitled to organise and form new or join existing federations.
-Other Constitutional rights related to labour include prohibition of slavery, servitude and forced labour under Article 30 and equality and freedom from discrimination under Article 27, specifically including the equal rights of women and men to opportunities in the economic sphere and the dictate that, no person shall discriminate against another person directly or indirectly on grounds including sex, health status, religion, ethnic origin, disability and social origin.
+Other constitutional rights related to labour include Article 30 which prohibits slavery, servitude and forced labour and Article 27 which guarantees equality and freedom from discrimination, specifically including the equal rights of women and men to opportunities in the economic sphere and the dictate that no person shall discriminate against another person directly or indirectly on grounds including sex, health status, religion, ethnic origin, disability and social origin.

 CHAPTER THREE: POLICY ACTIONS

 3.1.
 Pillar 1: The State Duty to Protect [Pages 16-17]

 The Government will:

 i.
 Ensure continuous training for government agencies’ workers involved in the promotion and regulation of businesses on the State’s human rights obligations and the nexus to their various mandates and functions;